 Invisibility.
 Canon.
 Nation.
 Dissidence.
 Margin.
 Simpatico.
 Call to Action

-Lawrence Venuti, Professor of English at Temple University, is a translation theorist and historian as well as a translator.
-He is, most recently, the author of Translation Changes Everything (2013), and the editor of The Translation Studies Reader (2012) and Teaching Translation: Programs, Courses, Pedagogies (2016), all published by Routledge.
+Lawrence Venuti, Professor Emeritus of English at Temple University, USA, is a translation theorist and historian as well as a translator from Italian, French, and Catalan.
+He is the author of The Translator’s Invisibility (Translation Classics edition, 2018), The Scandals of Translation (1998), and Translation Changes Everything (2013) as well as the editor of Teaching Translation: Programs, Courses, Pedagogies (2017), all published by Routledge.

 "The Translator’s Invisibility is indisputably a classic: an instrumental volume in furthering research into translator subjectivity which continues to challenge commonly held assumptions about the ‘transparency’ of translated texts."